sifaokemwa/fizzy-saas/README.md

 Fizzy is deployed with [Kamal](https://kamal-deploy.org/).
 You'll need to have the 1Password CLI set up in order to access the secrets that are used when deploying.
 Provided you have that, it should be as simple as `bin/kamal deploy` to the correct environment.

+## Handbook

+See the [Fizzy handbook](https://handbooks.37signals.works/18/fizzy) for runbooks and other information.

 ### Beta

 Beta is primarily intended for testing product features.